alvinng4/Gravity-Simulator/README.md

 ```
 python3 gravity_sim -r 1920 1080
 ```
 If you want to set it to full screen, simply enter 0 for both width and height.
-The resolution will be fixed at\
-1920 x 1080.
 ```
 python3 gravity_sim -r 0 0
 ```